-Symbol Value Description ρ{l1} 0.767 Ferry connection consumption premium (\$1,000), low-income workers ρ{h1} 1.068 Ferry connection consumption premium (\$1,000), high-income workers So lving the model yields the consumption premium parameters.
+Symbol Value Description ρ{l1} 0.516 Ferry connection consumption premium (\$1,000), low-income workers $ ho{h1}$ 5.360 Ferry connection consumption premium (\$1,000), higher-income workers \mathbf{S} olving the model yields the consumption premium parameters.

-Wages for high-income workers in the model are 3.8 times that of low-income workers.
-As a fraction of income, low-income workers value a ferry connection at 4.3% of income, while high-income workers value the connection at 1.5% of income.
-If low and high-income workers took the ferry at similar rates, the benefits relative to income of the ferry would primarily flow to low-income workers.
-However, for reasons discussed below, high-income workers are much more likely to benefit directly from the ferry.
+Wages for higher-income workers in the model are 3.8 times that of low-income workers.
+As a fraction of income, low-income workers value a ferry connection at 2.9% of income, while higher-income workers value the connection at 7.8% of income.
+Because of a higher valuation of a ferry connection, and a higher preference for ferry-connected routes, higher-income workers capture most benefits, as discussed below.